ShawnShiSS/data-science-network-graph/README.md

 * How many products are sold or how much are products sold for?
 * Are there any correlation between product and customer geographical locations?
 * For a brand new product, where should it be marketed and sold to?

+For a detailed discussion on the visualization, please see my recent article: https://medium.com/@ss.shawnshi/data-science-building-a-network-graph-in-power-bi-using-sql-server-a1b4c9b7610a

 # Getting Started